Secure GraphQL Microservices

 How it works

 In a federated architecture, your individual GraphQL APIs are called subgraphs, and they’re composed into a supergraph.
-By querying your ‘s , clients can fetch data from all of your s with a single request:
+By querying your supergraph‘s router, clients can fetch data from all of your subgraphs with a single request:

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

-The router serves as the public access point for your .
-It receives incoming GraphQL s and intelligently routes them across your s.
+The router serves as the public access point for your supergraph.
+It receives incoming GraphQL operations and intelligently routes them across your subgraphs.
 To clients, this looks exactly the same as querying any other GraphQL server—no client-side configuration is required.

 Combining subgraph schemas

-Like any other GraphQL API, each has its own :
+Like any other GraphQL API, each subgraph has its own schema:

-To communicate with all of your s, the uses a special supergraph schema that combines these s.
+To communicate with all of your subgraphs, the router uses a special supergraph schema that combines these subgraph schemas.

-s are created via a process called composition.
-Composition takes all of your s and intelligently combines them into one for your :
+Supergraph schemas are created via a process called composition.
+Composition takes all of your subgraph schemas and intelligently combines them into one schema for your router:

 Server instances

-In a federated architecture, each instance is a GraphQL service that’s queried only by the .
+In a federated architecture, each subgraph instance is a GraphQL service that’s queried only by the router.
 The router is a separate service that exposes a GraphQL endpoint to external clients.
-Clients query the router, and the router then queries individual s to obtain, combine, and return results:
+Clients query the router, and the router then queries individual subgraphs to obtain, combine, and return results:

 The router is one of the following:

-• If you’re getting started with federation, we recommend creating a cloud superrgraph with Apollo .
-With a cloud , GraphOS provisions and manages your for you!
+- If you’re getting started with federation, we recommend creating a cloud superrgraph with Apollo GraphOS.
+With a cloud supergraph, GraphOS provisions and manages your router for you!

 Subgraphs can each use any compatible GraphQL server library